MSc SociologyFind a programme

 |Location of programme||Clifton campus|

 This programme gives you the opportunity to extend your core sociological knowledge and understanding.
-It will also consolidate familiarity with the discipline for those with a background in a related subject, but without specialised knowledge of sociology.
+It will also strengthen familiarity with the discipline for students whose background is in a related subject, but do not have specialist knowledge of sociology.

 The key learning goals are to develop critical use and comprehension of social theory, gain a grounding in methodologies and techniques of enquiry, and focus on distinctive, substantive sociological topics, such as ethnicity, multiculturalism, gender, sexuality, religion and culture.

 The dissertation gives you the opportunity to pursue a sociological project of your choice in greater depth, while still providing close academic supervision.

 - UK/EU: full-time

 - Overseas: full-time

 Fees are subject to an annual review.
 For programmes that last longer than one year, please budget for up to a five per cent increase in fees each year.
 Find out more about tuition fees.